 The same time I spent in ire over these stupid things and people, I could spend giving thanks and praise to God, my King and my Maker, meditating on His glorious wonders, and invoking his blessings into my life.
 The same time I could have spent retaliating evil to the evil, I will spend instead doing acts of charity and kindness.

 When I act in this way, the enemy loses in all levels.
 First, their efforts have failed to affect me.
 Second, their evil will come back to hurt them.
 I win on all levels.

-And that is the importance of “focusing forward”.
-Trust in God with all your might and go forward in joy, prosperity and happiness.
+And that is the importance of “focusing forward.”
+When the enemy tries to pull you backward, trust in God with all your might and go forward in joy, prosperity and happiness.

 Related: Do not fail to heed the signs.